R. Parthiban: Career

 In 1989, he made his directorial debut through Pudhiya Paadhai, starring himself as an inhuman ruffian who gets reformed by his rape victim.
 The film was released to critical acclaim and emerged a box office success, while also winning several accolades, including the National Film Award for Best Feature Film in Tamil, Tamil Nadu State Film Award for Best Film and Tamil Nadu State Film Award for Best Story Writer.
 In early 1990, he directed and acted in Pondatti Thevai, which failed at the box office.
 In the end of 1990, he appeared in R. Sundarrajan's Thalattu Padava and in the devotional film Engal Swamy Ayyappan.
 In 1991, he starred in S. P. Muthuraman's Thaiyalkaran.
 In 1992, he starred in Unnai Vaazhthi Paadugiren, co-starring with Suman Ranganathan and Mohini.
 He then directed and acted in Sugamana Sumaigal, a clean family drama, which failed at the box office.
 In 1993, to recoup the financial losses, he directed and acted in the commercial film Ulle Veliye.
 Ayyappa Prasad of The New Indian Express labelled the film as "flesh and bore".
 Despite negative reviews, the film has been declared a super hit at the box office.
 He then directed and acted in 1994 in Sarigamapadani and the next year in Pullakuttikaran.
 In 1996, he acted in the comedy film Tata Birla.

 He won Tamil Nadu State Film Award for Best Actor for Bharathi Kannamma (1997).
 He played a man from a lower caste who a zamindari falls in love with.
 Parthipan, the actor, director and producer, loves breaking the conventional rules set by commercial cinema.
 He has taken roles that other heroes would carefully avoid, directed films that his critics found to be arty.
 The actor has remained uncompromising and stuck to his principles in spite of some not-so-memorable roles in the past.
-After the critically acclaimed and award-winning films such as Housefull (1999) and Azhagi (2002), audience and the trade have acknowledged the maker's undisputed talents.
-His 1999 Tamil film Housefull won the same award.
+After the critically acclaimed and award-winning films such as House Full (1999) and Azhagi (2002), audience and the trade have acknowledged the maker's undisputed talents.
+His 1999 Tamil film House Full won the same award.